-However, these superstar computers pale in comparison to the everyday workplace AI created to make work easier for employees and increase productivity for employers.
-From cobots that collaborate with humans to Hololens, a wearable holographic computer.
-According to a World Economic Foundation 2020 study Future of Jobs, “surveyed companies indicated they are looking to expand their workforce because of deeper technological integration (34%)…and expand their use of contractors for task-specialized work (41%).”
-(WEFoundation) The workforce has moved into this new age of advanced technology, but what does that mean for the employees who will work with the technology?
+These superstar computers arguably pale in comparison to workplace AI created to facilitate work and improve productivity.
+According to a World Economic Foundation 2020 study, “surveyed companies indicated they are looking to expand their workforce because of deeper technological integration (34%)…and expand their use of contractors for task-specialized work (41%).”

-Let’s look at a few examples of AI and how they can affect the workplace environment.
+Following are a few examples of how cutting-edge AI can boost productivity and improve the workplace environment.

-In the office, mixed reality technology has replaced the office desktop computer and even the desk altogether.
-With mixed reality glasses like the Hololens, workers are no longer tethered to a desk or computer which can be especially beneficial for workers on the move.
-AI has made strides in assisting customer service and human resource management.
-Chatbots have become increasingly popular as automating interactions have become more popular.
-Chatbots assess information from the user to pass on to the employee who can help them best.
-For the worker, a program like LivePerson, a small business solution, uses messaging to communicate with the user who will ultimately chat with a live person.
+In the office, mixed reality technology like the HoloLens means staffers are no longer tethered to a desk or computer--especially beneficial for workers on the move.
+In customer service and human resource management, chatbots have become increasingly popular and adept at assessing information from users to pass onto the employees who can best help them.
+Meanwhile, programs like LivePerson, a small business solution, engagingly gathers preliminary information from a user who will ultimately chat with a live person.

-Human resource departments are using AI to streamline the application process to identify qualified candidates, manage performance reviews, and communicate with employees.
-In the AI hiring process, managers can spend less time sifting through resumes and focus on the candidates recommended by Interview Mocha.
-Interview Mocha is a skill evaluation tool that can sort through resumes and present qualified candidates based on predetermined criteria.
-This differs from a traditional database as the program not only collects the information but also makes recommendations.
+Human resource departments are using AI to streamline the process of identifying qualified candidates, manage performance reviews, and communicate with employees.
+Managers can spend less time sifting through resumes and focus on candidates recommended by AI innovations like iMocha, a skills evaluation tool that sorts through resumes and presents qualified candidates based on predetermined criteria—not only collecting information like traditional databases, but also making recommendations.